sinansevgi/Best-Sellers-Catalog/README.md

 npm install
 ```

 - **In order to use this application you need to have NY Times books API key.
-Please follow below instructions to get an api key**
+Please follow the below instructions to get an API key**
 > - Create NY Times Developer account from [this link](https://developer.nytimes.com/accounts/create).
 > - Login to your account.
 > - Select My Apps from the user drop-down.